fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ## How I Test Data Sources like AngularFire2

 Testing Firebase in Angular can be pretty tricky.
 The Firebase SDK performs a good deal of magic under the hood that is hard to reproduce as a mock backend.
-My typical strategy is to use simple stubs and spys that return observables for component unit tests.
+My typical strategy is to use simple stubs and spies that return observables for component unit tests.
 I also like to use protractor e2e testing as an additional sanity check that the UI works as intended.
 Let's start with the easiest approach - create a [stubbed](https://en.wikipedia.org/wiki/Test_stub) service.

 ### Test an Async Service with a Stub